Francis Ledwidge: Burial

 Francis Ledwidge was first buried at Carrefour de Rose, and later re-interred in the nearby Artillery Wood Military Cemetery, at Boezinge, (where the Welsh poet Hedd Wyn, who was killed in action on the same day, also lies buried).

 Folklore

-According to a local folktale the ghostly apparition of Ledwidge appeared in Navan at the same time he died on the Western front.
+According to a local folktale, the ghostly apparition of Ledwidge appeared in Navan at the same time he died on the Western front.
 His ghost greeted a friend before fading away.

 Legacy

 A stone tablet commemorates Ledwidge in the Island of Ireland Peace Park, Messines, Belgium.
 His work as "peasant poet" and "soldier poet", once a standard part of the Irish school curriculum, faded from view for several decades of the 20th century.
 Its intensity, coupled with a revived interest in his period, has restored it to life.

 The Flanders Fields memorial in Dublin's Peace Park is engraved with poetry from Ledwidge.

 Memorial groups

 A local committee opened the Ledwidge Cottage Museum in the poet's childhood home at Janeville, Slane, in June 1982, and is now run by the founding committee's successor and their dedicated non-profit company, Francis Ledwidge Museum and War Memorial Centre CLG.
-The cottage museum contains displays on his life and work; it charges a small fee for admission.
+The cottage museum contains displays of his life and work; it charges a small fee for admission.

 The Inchicore Ledwidge Society was founded in 1995.